fynv/ScoreDraft/README.md

 I'm intending to make all my source-code contribution to GitHub totally free to use, like the permission granted by a BSD or MIT license.

 However, the repository itself contains mixed content.

-I wrote all the C/C++/Python/CMake source code.
-Basically, you can use and copy these files freely.
-The SoundFonts related code is ported from TinySoundFont (https://github.com/schellingb/TinySoundFont), used under MIT license, with a lot of modifications.
+* The SoundFonts related code is ported from TinySoundFont (https://github.com/schellingb/TinySoundFont), used under MIT license, with a lot of modifications.

-There are dlls from Qt5 in the binary part, which are in LGPL license.
+* There are dlls from Qt5 in the binary part, which are in LGPL license.
 Be careful when using them.

-There are also a few audio samples from:
+* There are also a few audio samples from:

 [https://freewavesamples.com](https://freewavesamples.com)